topseed/meta-admin-ex/dock/DOCKER.md

 0. You should have deployed a static 'nbake' app. - and be able to access the files via FTP (or S3) Second, you should have a working example express admin app, ex: http://github.com/topseed/meta-admin-ex/tree/master/exMeta2

-1. Install docker on a remote host via one click install provider, or a windows provider - where you can install docker via GUO.
+1. Install docker on a remote host via one click install provider.
 There are two dozens hosting providers offering Docker hosting, vultr or Digital Ocean - they provide a one click install.
 You should pick a location close to your development team, and likely run two hosts: ex: LA and NYC or sports and other.
 Or a Webmaster can install Docker in the DMZ of your company.
 So: sign up ($5) for a host that has docker installed and connect to the host.
-If linux SSH, if Windows RDS.

-Note: Your docker admin is per app.
-It is not multi-tenant.
-For example you can have 2 dockers per app, but you can't have one docker manage two apps.
-That has not been tested yet - but should work.

 2. Once Docker is installed, lets donwload a working container image for nbake admin: